The Centre for Future Ageing Research (CFAR) is committed to address the growing challenge of ageing populations.

 Our mission is to view people as valuable assets to society regardless of age and to help them maintain independence and quality of life, whilst planning for the future and the impacts that may occur to them as a result of the physical and biological processes of ageing.

 Professor Patricia Schofield, Deputy Dean of Research and Income Generation (Faculty of Health, Social Care & Education), is leading a group of experts across the university.
 We bring together a multi-disciplinary team from all of the faculties within ARU representing many backgrounds including medicine, nursing, technology, business and the arts who have research interest and projects in the field of ageing.
 We are applying for major funding to support the centre, but in the meantime we are working together to build our strengths.
 We are collaborating with other stakeholders such as practitioners, local authorities, industry, and voluntary organisations.

-We are looking to achieve these objectives by developing innovative technological, social and organisational solutions to enhance the efficiency of health and social care systems and foster innovation and economic growth.
+We're looking to achieve these objectives by developing innovative technological, social and organisational solutions.
+These will enhance the efficiency of health and social care systems, and foster innovation and economic growth.

-We are developing work packages in each of these key areas.
+We are developing work packages in these areas: